 American Association on Intellectual and Developmental Disabilities (AAIDD) is the oldest and largest interdisciplinary organization of professionals and citizens concerned about intellectual and developmental disabilities.

-ANCOR a nonprofit trade association representing private providers who provide supports and services to people with disabilities.
+ANCOR: A nonprofit trade association representing private providers who provide supports and services to people with disabilities.

-The Arc a national organization with local branches committed to the welfare of all children and adults with intellectual disabilities and their families.
+The Arc: A national organization with local branches committed to the welfare of all children and adults with intellectual disabilities and their families.

-Association of University Centers on Disabilities (AUCD) a network of interdisciplinary Centers advancing policy and practice for and with individuals with developmental and other disabilities, their families and communities.
+Association of University Centers on Disabilities (AUCD) is a network of interdisciplinary Centers advancing policy and practice for and with individuals with developmental and other disabilities, their families and communities.

-The Bazelon Center for Mental Health Law a national legal advocate for people with mental disabilities.
+The Bazelon Center for Mental Health Law: A national legal advocate for people with mental disabilities.